mikediessner/nubo/docs/custom_gp.rst

 Custom Gaussian process
 =======================
-This notebook gives a introduction to specifying custom Gaussian process with GPyTorch that can be used with NUBO.
+This notebook gives a introduction to specifying custom Gaussian processes with ``GPyTorch`` that can be used with NUBO.

 Define Gaussian process
 -----------------------
 A Gaussian process is defined by its mean function and its covariance kernel.
-Both are specified in the ``__init__()`` method of the ``GaussianProcess`` class below and can be easily swapped out by the desired function and kernel.
+Both are specified in the ``__init__()`` method of the ``GaussianProcess`` class below and can easily be swapped out by the desired function or kernel.
 While ``GPyTorch`` offers many different options, the most common choices are the zero mean or constant mean function and the Matern or RBF kernel.
-Some kernels, such as the Matern and the RBF kernel, are only defined for a certain range so that they need to be scaled through the ``ScaleKernel`` to be used with all problems.
+Some kernels, such as the Matern and the RBF kernel, are only defined for a certain range.
+They need to be scaled through the ``ScaleKernel`` to be used with all problems.
 The length-scale parameters of the covariance kernel can either be represented as a single length-scale or as one length-scale parameter for each input dimensions.
 The latter is known as automatic relevance determination (ARD) and allows inputs to be differently correlated.
 The ``forward()`` method takes a test point and returns the predictive multivariate normal distribution.
-All other properties of the Gaussian process are inherited by the ExactGP making it easy to implement custom Gaussian processes.
-For more information about Gaussian processes and about options for mean function and covariance kernel see the documentation of ``GPyTorch``.
+All other properties of the Gaussian process are inherited by the ``ExactGP`` class making it easy to implement custom Gaussian processes with ``GPyTorch`` for NUBO.
+For more information about Gaussian processes and about options for the prior mean function and the prior covariance kernel see ``GPyTorch``'s documentation_.

 .. code-block:: python